Daniel Davis Foute: Montvale Springs resort

 In 1832 Foute bought 6300 acre of land on Chilhowee Mountain, including a black sulphur spring, and built a ten-room log hotel.
 Foute used Cherokee laborers to build roads to connect the hotel to turnpikes to Georgia and North Carolina.
 He planted vineyards and orchards.
 The Montvale Springs hotel was first advertised in 1832.
 It was described as a "resort hotel and spa".
 A stage line from Knoxville to Montvale was open by 1837.
 The resort became popular with elite from throughout the southern states.
 For many years the hotel was managed by the grandfather of poet and author Sidney Lanier.
 In the 1840s the hotel included a store.
 Foute is listed as operating a post office at "Montvail Springs" in 1846.
 In 1850 Foute sold 3840 acre including the hotel to Asa Watson.
 Watson tore down the log hotel in 1853 and built a much grander structure.

 Cades Cove development

-Foute devoted his efforts and money to developing the potential of Cades Cove, which he envisioned as an industrial and commercial center in the rich agricultural land.
+Foute devoted his efforts developing the potential of Cades Cove, which he envisioned as an industrial and commercial center in the rich agricultural land.
 Foute bought large holdings of land from residents who were selling out to move to newly opened land in the western states, including mountain land and property in the farming basin of Cades Cove.
 He surveyed the mountains, looking for gold and copper.

-In 1849 Foute moved to Cades Cove, where he built a fine frame house in landscaped grounds.

-In January 1852 Foute was authorized to open a turnpike road in Blount County from Six Mile Creek or Crooked Creek to the North Carolina Line near Kannett's gap in the Smokey Mountain.
+In 1849 Foute moved to Cades Cove, where he built a frame house.
+In January 1852 Foute was authorized to open a turnpike road in Blount County from Six Mile Creek or Crooked Creek to the border of North Carolina.
 It would be four feet wide at first, later upgraded to a second class road when justified by demand.
-Foute was required to maintain the road, and in return would receive tolls from travelers.
+Foute was required to maintain the road, and in return he would receive tolls from travelers.
 The turnpike, later called the Cooper Road, connected Cades Cove to Knoxville via Maryville and his Montvale Springs resort.
 He built roads connecting Cades Cove to other communities.
 In 1852 Foute built a road from Cades Cove through Chestnut Flats to meet Parson's Turnpike to North Carolina.